junnbang/full-stack/README.md

     > https://ce3doudffc.execute-api.ap-southeast-1.amazonaws.com/dev/ in the examples.

 ## How Travis is used for automated deployment
-1. To deploy the API to a serverless service, it uses the `serverless` framework to deploy to AWS Lamda.
+1. To deploy the API to a serverless service, it uses the `serverless` framework to deploy to `AWS Lambda`.
 The serverless config is in `.serverless.yml` under `resthub` folder.
     > *NOTE*: The `MongoDB Atlas's User Access Credentials` have to be input in the `ENVIRONMENT VARIABLES` in `AWS Lambda`'s setting so that the AWS Lambda can connect to the MongoDB Atlas's cloud database.

     Screenshot of deployed endpoints: